rimi-itk/loop-profile/README.md

 ## Adding taxonomies

-After installing the loopdk profile you should create some taxomony terms in the vocabularies Keyword, Profession and Subject.
+After installing the Loop profile you should create some taxomony terms in the vocabularies Keyword, Profession and Subject.
 At lease one term must be defined in the Subject vocabulary before users can create new posts.

 Go to [Home » Administration » Structure » Taxonomy](/admin/structure/taxonomy) to add terms to the vocabularies.